FlightVin/FlightVin/README.md

 A final-year Computer Science and Engineering Undergraduate at [IIIT Hyderabad](https://www.iiit.ac.in/).

-Things that currently pique my interest are Software Systems, Perception (Robotics), Foundation Models and the tools surrounding them.
+Things that currently pique my interest are Software Systems, Perception (Robotics), Finance, Foundation Models and the tools surrounding them.

 ## Contact Me
 You can reach me through